Diab0lix/Chat/chat_update/README.md

     > ./python echo.py

-You can then launch the chat script by default ('localhost', port=5000):
+You can then launch the chat script by default:

     > ./python chat.py